-Tailbone pain, also known as coccygodnia, is pain caused by anything that affects the coccyx.
-The coccyx is a tiny triangular bone made up of four bones that have never completely developed and is located at the very end of the sacrum of the vertebral column.
-Tailbone pain typically radiates to the lower sacral and perineal areas of the body and can materialize in both acute and chronic forms.
 Acute coccygodynia usually occurs after a fall onto the tailbone.
-Chronic coccygodynia is caused by several factors including malformation of the coccyx, bony spurs on the coccyx, muscle strain, pinched or damaged nerves, dislocation of the coccyx, or damage to the sacrococcygeal ligaments from a difficult pregnancy, intense activity, or faulty posture.
-While conventional medical coccygodynia treatment will help to alleviate the symptoms, strengthening the structural weaknesses of the body through everyday gentle pelvic exercises and stretching will address the origination of the problem.
+Chronic coccygodynia is caused by several factors, including malformation of the coccyx, bony spurs on the coccyx, muscle strain, pinched or damaged nerves, dislocation of the coccyx, damage to ligaments from a difficult pregnancy, intense activity or faulty posture.
+While conventional medical treatment will help to alleviate the symptoms, tailbone pain exercises can help.

 Mula Bandha Exercise

-Place the body in a prone (faced-down) table-top position with the hands directly under the shoulders and the knees directly under the hips.
+HOW TO DO IT: Get on your hands and knees in tabletop position — hands directly under the shoulders and knees directly under the hips.
 Round your back up to the sky (Cat) and then arch your back with your head lifting up (Cow).
 As the Cat stretch is performed, exhale.
 As the Cow stretch is performed, inhale.
 Perform this exercise for one minute.

 Yoga Child's Pose

-The purpose of this exercise is to tone the muscles of the pelvis, stimulate blood flow to the pelvic organs, and stretch the ankles, knee joints, and back.
+The purpose of this exercise is to tone the muscles of the pelvis, stimulate blood flow to the pelvic organs and stretch the back.

-From a kneeling position, sit your buttocks back onto your heels and lower your chest to the floor.
-Your arms rest on the floor alongside the body with the palms facing up.
-The head rests on the floor.
-As you hold this stretch, breathe into the stretch sinking into the forehead.
-Keep drawing into yourself.
-Hold this stretch for 1 minute.
+HOW TO DO IT: From a kneeling position, sit your buttocks back onto your heels and lower your chest to the floor.
+Rest your arms on the floor alongside the body with the palms facing up.
+Rest your head on the floor.
+As you hold this stretch, breathe slowly.
+Hold the stretch for one minute.
 For an added stretch all along your spine and upper body, extend your arms overhead with the palms down.

 The purpose of this stretch is to release the lower back and stimulate blood flow to the internal organs and spine.

-Lie down on your back.
+HOW TO DO IT: Lie down on your back.
 Bring the left knee into the chest.
-The right leg is extended on the floor.
+Extend your right leg out on the floor.
 Lower your left knee across the right leg.
 For an added stretch, place your right hand on your left knee, gently pressing it downward.
 Look over your left shoulder.
 Keep your shoulders in contact with the floor.
-Hold stretch for 1 minute.
+Hold the stretch for one minute.

-The purpose of this stretch is to open the chest, keep the back supple and healthy while regenerating the muscles of the torso and relieving lower back pain.
+The purpose of this stretch is to open the chest and relieve lower back pain.